diseraluca/diseraluca.github.io/_posts/2018-07-29-case-study-one-delta-mush-part-one.md

 }
 ~~~

-As you can see it is a pretty simple method, maya does the work for us and we just have to provide some containers.
+As you can see it is a pretty simple method, *Maya* does the work for us and we just have to provide some containers.
 One thing to note, is that we should [delete the MStatus check in the loop for performance reasons](https://diseraluca.github.io/blog/2018/07/22/experimentation-1-CHECKMSTATUS).
 But for now we can leave it there.

 Finally we can get to the first point of our list.
 The smoothing.